-The air temperature in the homothermic zone of caves reflects the MAAT of the outside atmosphere.
-Ice-bearing caves, however, commonly represent an exception to this rule (e.g., Luetscher and Jeannin, 2004; Perşoiu, 2018 and references therein).
-Due to its descending geometry lacking a lower entrance, the entrance shaft of Cioccherloch is acts as a cold trap, as evidenced by the snow and ice cone at its the base of its entrance shaft.
-The resulting negative thermal anomaly, however, is mostly restricted to the upper cave level close to this snow cone-and cave air temperature data show that this influence gets attenuated towards the inner parts of the cave.
-Although tToday, the descending gallery with the CCC occurrences experiences a small intra-annual temperature variation (~0.5°C), the MAAT in this gallery matches the ambient MAAT (2.5°C).
-If the CCC-bearing chamber had been ventillated in the past at times when the outside air temperature was lower than the cave air temperature (i.e. during the winter season), in the past the fine crystalline variety of CCCsCCC would have formed by rather rapid freezing of water films (e.g., Žák et al., 2008) instead of coarse crystalline CCCsCCC that require stable thermal conditions.
-Today this gallery is connected to the the cave's upper level via a narrow squeeze but prior to cave exploration in the 1980s and 1990s, this squeeze was partly closed by rubble.
-Therefore, we presume that this descending gallery was essentially thermally decoupled from the upper cave level in the past and hence unaffected by the negative thermal anomaly especially when the snow and ice cover was larger than today and buried the entrance of the squeeze.
-As a result, CCCsCCC in the lower gallery record changes in the thermal state of the subsurface as a consequence of atmospheric temperature changes.
-Given the lack of ventilated shafts connecting this gallery to the surface, we argue that heat exchange between the latter and the gallery occurred primarily via conduction.
-Additional heat transfer occurred via drip water and minor air advection via small-scale fissures in the ceiling cannot be ruled out.
-The slow flowing sSeepage water leading to meltwater pockets in the cave ice, however, is likely thermally equilibrated with the ca. 50 m-thick rock above the cave and given its very low discharge carries comparably little heat from the surface.
-Advective processes are difficult to quantify for any time in the past and no attempts were made to include them in the thermal model.
-Qualitatively, both processes would increase the rate of temperature change in this gallery as a response to atmospheric change above the cave.
-By considering heat conduction only, our simulations yield quantitative constraints on the maximum duration of temperature changes propagated into the shallow subsurface.
+rule (e.g. Luetscher and Jeannin, 2004; Persoiu, 2018, and references therein).
+Due to its descending geometry lacking a lower entrance, Cioccherloch acts as a cold trap, as evidenced by the snow and ice cone at the base of its entrance shaft.
+The resulting negative thermal anomaly, however, is mostly restricted to the upper cave level close to this snow cone, and cave air temperature data show that this influence gets attenuated towards the inner parts of the cave.
+Today, the descending gallery with the CCC occurrences experiences a small intra-annual temperature variation ( $\sim 0.5 \,^{\circ}$ C), and the MAAT in this gallery matches the ambient MAAT (2.5 °C).
+If the CCC-bearing chamber had been ventilated in the past at times when the outside air temperature was lower than the cave air temperature (i.e. during the winter season), the fine crystalline variety of CCCs would have formed by rather rapid freezing of water films (e.g. Žák et al., 2008) instead of coarse crystalline CCCs that require stable thermal conditions.
+Today this gallery is connected to the cave's upper level via a narrow squeeze, but prior to cave exploration in the 1980s and 1990s, this squeeze was closed by rubble.
+Therefore, we presume that this descending gallery was essentially thermally decoupled from the upper cave level in the past and hence unaffected by the negative thermal anomaly, especially when the snow and ice cover was larger than today and buried the entrance of the squeeze.
+As a result, CCCs in the lower gallery record changes in the thermal state of the subsurface as a consequence of atmospheric temperature changes.
+Given the lack of ventilated shafts connecting this gallery to the sur-